DrakeRyzer/SW5e-Episode-2/Starships/Ch2 - Starship Basics/index.md

 Addtionally, a party can have a Tiny, Small, or Medium starship constructed with a workforce up to one third of the minimum for that size (rounded up).
 When constructed in this way, a starship automatically gains the Used condition, as the party did not have the required workforce to do a thorough inspection.

+List what happens when you want to "reverse" a step (uninstall, etc)

 ### Stock Upgrades & Equipment
 As part of the construction of a starship, each Starship Class comes installed with a stock amount of Upgrades and Equipment, as listed on their respective page, and come at no additional cost or time to construct.